ssmirr/appdev-chapters/sample_data.md

 end
 ```

 The `.destroy_all` method calls each record and destroys each record and each record associated with it.
 Now that we have a clean database, we can start adding records to our database.

+ **Sidenote - `.destroy_all` is a very permanent method and shouldn't be used with production data that belongs to your users**,

 ### Adding Users